-There are two basic ways doing a propane conversion: straight (dedicated) and dual fuel.
+There are two basic ways doing a propane conversion: straight (dedicated) and bi-fuel (commonly known as dual fuel).

 Straight propane systems are best suited to older non-computer controlled engines with a good supply of fuel or to off-road applications.
 A good example of an older straight propane conversion is the 1977 Pontiac conversion I did several years ago.

-A dual fuel propane conversion is, for all intents and purposes, the only type that stands any chance of meeting North American emission regulations.
-With the computerized integration of fuel injection and ignition systems of modern engines, dual fuel propane conversions are far easier to do than straight propane conversions.
+A dual fuel propane injection conversion (like my 2003 SVIS Impala conversion) is the only type that can meet North American emission regulations.
+With the computerized integration of fuel injection and ignition systems of modern engines, dual fuel injection conversions also perform seamlessly and completely eliminate any possibility of intake manifold-destroying backfires.